Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 Never assume your personal auto policy covers rideshare activity.
 Most insurers specifically exclude commercial use, and failing to disclose can void your entire policy — even for accidents when the app is off.

 The solution is adding a rideshare endorsement to your personal policy, which bridges the coverage gap and keeps you protected during all periods of rideshare activity.
-This is distinctly different from commercial auto insurance, which is typically far more expensive and not required for most gig drivers.
+This is distinctly different from commercial auto insurance for gig workers, which is typically far more expensive and not required for most gig drivers.

 Farmers logo